 Applying to university as a care leaver

-For care leavers, applying to university can throw up issues and obstacles, but there's plenty of help and support available during and after the application process.
-Read below and find out how the barriers to university can be reduced and removed.
+For care leavers, applying to university can throw up issues and obstacles, but there is plenty of help and support available during and after the application process.

 Financial support is available